Richard W. Ziolkowski: Career

 Ziolkowski has a dual appointment at the University of Arizona.
 He is a professor of electrical and computer engineering, and a professor of the optical sciences.
 He has been a full professor of electrical and computer engineering since 1996.
 Has been a professor of optical sciences since 2006.
 In 1990, he began at the University of Arizona as an associate professor in the department of Electrical and Computer Engineering.
 During his time at this university he was awarded the Kenneth Von Behren Chaired Professor (2003–2005) and is currently the Litton Industries John M. Leonis Distinguished Professor.

 Before his first position at the University of Arizona, he was employed by Lawrence Livermore National Laboratory from 1981 to 1990.

 2010-present

-In 2012, he was awarded a Honorary Doctorate from the Technical University of Denmark (DTU), in recognition of “outstanding and seminal contributions to metamaterial-inspired antennas.”
+In 2012, he was awarded an Honorary Doctorate from the Technical University of Denmark (DTU), in recognition of “outstanding and seminal contributions to metamaterial-inspired antennas.”
 The ceremony was attended by Queen Margrethe II of Denmark and the US Ambassador to Denmark, Laurie S. Fulton.

 From 2014 to 2015, Ziolkowski was the Fulbright Distinguished Chair in Advanced Science and Technology for the Australian Defense Science and Technology Organization, where he conducted research on metamaterial-engineered structures and how these structures can be used to control scattering and absorption of electromagnetic and acoustic waves.

 As of 2016, Ziolkowski is serving as a distinguished professor at the University of Technology Sydney (UTS), in Sydney, Australia, where he is continuing his metamaterials research.